TylerAC/TylerAC.github.io/_posts/2017-06-05-tensorflow.md

 ---
 layout: post
-title: "Train the model with MNIST data "
+title: "Train the model with MNIST data"
 description: "this guide help you know how to train a model with MNIST data"
 date: 2017-06-05
 tags: [tensorflow, python, MNIST]